-Whether your kids are applying for a job in a candy shop or rebuking a naughty vacuum cleaner, these writing prompts for letter writing will inspire creativity—and even a few laughs!
+April is National Card and Letter-Writing Month!
+Why not let your kids have some fun with these unusual writing prompts for letter writing?
+Whether they’re applying for a job in a candy shop or rebuking a naughty vacuum cleaner, these colorful prompts will inspire creativity—and even a few laughs!

 1. The Sweetest Job